waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 hours      2026-06-30 21:00                                    2026-07-01 00:00
 ```

-For the hours sequence numbers, we move to the hour replication page on planet site:
+For the hours sequence numbers, we move to the hour replication page on planet OSM site:
 ```
 "https://planet.osm.org/replication/hour"
 ```